Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 ## Good TypeScript

-Surprise is the enemy of good software engineering.
+Surprise is the enemy of good software engineering, and I think TypeScript is esspecially suprising.

 Have a look at this code.

 I think this is fairly standard TypeScript.

-But, surprise, there are at least four errors in here.
+But, SURPRISE, there are at least four errors in here.

-That is to say I created four errors (without double counting the same error multiple times), but I'm not confident there aren't more.
+That is to say I created four intentional errors (without double counting the same error multiple times), but I'm not confident there aren't more.

 Can you spot them?

-Would you have spotted them if you came across this code in naturally in your application or a code review?
+Would you have spotted them if you came across this code organically in your application or in a code review?

 ## TypeScript is JavaScript